VASP: Exhibit

-The third ex-VASP B737, the first operator of the Boeing model in Brazil, is at Auto Shopping Só Marcas in Contagem near the Belo Horizonte border.
-With the old license plate PP-SMC, the B737-200 was manufactured in 1969 and flew on VASP until the company closed.
-It remained at São Paulo–Congonhas Airport for several years before it was bought at auction by the shopping-center owner.
+The third ex-VASP B737, the first operator of the Boeing model in Brazil, is on top of Auto Shopping Só Marcas, a shopping centre in Contagem near the Belo Horizonte border.
+Registered PP-SMC, the aircraft was manufactured in 1969 and flew with VASP until the company closed.
+After the company's closure, the aircraft remained at São Paulo–Congonhas Airport for several years before it was bought at auction by the owner of the shopping centre.

-The plane has been the scene of several events, and was used in propaganda by the Workers' Party (PT) in 2022; a girl who decorated it with World Cup stickers.
+The plane has been the scene of several events, and was used in propaganda by the Workers' Party (PT) in 2022;as well as girl who decorated it with World Cup stickers.
 It was the backdrop for a March 18, 2023 Red Room nighttime event with German DJ Emanuel Satie and Brazilian DJ Jessica Brankka.